mdu74/python_metric_converter_kata/README.md

 # Metric Converter Kata

 A metric to imperial unit converter.
-The code should only focus on the algorithms, no need to need to worry about a UI.
+The code only focuses on the algorithms, no a UI.

 ## Run Tests
 To run the tests, open the command prompt or terminal where the test file is and type the following command: